mindspore-ai/docs/docs/golden_stick/docs/source_en/quantization/slb.md

 ### Applying the Quantization Algorithm

-After a network layer to be quantized is modified based on the original network definition, a network with fake quantization nodes is generated.
-This network is a quantization network.
-The `SlbQuantAwareTraining` class under the MindSpore Golden Stick is constructed and applied to the original network to convert the original network into a quantization network. `QuantDtype` is a class that defines various quantization bits.
-You can customize the weight quantization bits by calling the `set_weight_quant_dtype` API of the `SlbQuantAwareTraining` class.
+A quantization network is a network with pseudo quantization nodes generated after the network layer to be quantized is modified based on the original network definition, constructs the `SlbQuantAwareTraining` class under MindSpore Golden Stick, and applies it to the original network to transform the original network into a quantization network.

 ```python
 from mindspore_gs import SlbQuantAwareTraining as SlbQAT